leventathz/entry-processor-with-generic-record/README.md

 - Go Generator's folder and run it:

 `./gradlew run`
 (or
 `./gradlew.bat run` for Windows)

 This will generate a hundred `Person`s with randomised balances up to 10.

 - Go to `ClientWithNoClue`'s folder and run the dump to see the generated `Person`s:

 `./gradlew run`

 - Run an alternative main to run the entry processor that donates a tenner to poor people (`Person`s with balance < 5).
 Note that `GenericRecord` is used with 2 other lambdas.
 One with the processor and another one with the predicate.

 `./gradlew  run -DmainClass=BoostPoors`

-And run the dump again to see dome of the Persons now have balances exceeding 10.0
+And run the dump again to observe some of the Persons now have balances exceeding 10.0